What to Expect as a New Mom Breastfeeding Baby

 My breast friends

-- As newborns have little to no muscle control a good breastfeeding pillow is key.
+- As newborns have little to no muscle control a good breastfeeding pillow is key to feeding relaxed, shoulders down, and not straining in the wrists (carpal tunnel anyone?).
 While there are many famously branded pillows out there, for me, they all ended up as back pillows.
 The only one I used because of its firmness and back support is My Brest Friend.
 Now that she is big enough and latching well I have passed on the pillow to a friend to use.

 - Breast shields really work to teach the baby to latch.
 If the latch is correct breastfeeding should not hurt or bruise the nipple.
-I thought we had it in the first few weeks and was using nipple cream for tenderness.
-When we introduced breast milk bottles at night her suckle became lazier, but as soon as I used the shield she remembered how to latch deeply enough, so I could take it off and discontinue the nipple cream.
+I thought we had it in the first few weeks while using nipple cream for tenderness.
+Still, once latched not always latched, confusion can happen.
+Babies need reminders from time to time of how to latch correctly especially if offering a pacifier, bottle and are starting to find their fists.

 - A recliner for laid-back breastfeeding is key for someone whose milk gushes out.
 To feed I use the Babyletto Kiwi Glider which is made with eco-performance fabric from recycled plastic bottles, is stain resistant, and water repellent.